Dalvin Cook Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- The Vikings have thrown the ball in 56.6% of their plays from scrimmage this year while running the ball 43.4% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Vikings, who rank 12th in the NFL in points scored, have attempted a pass 56.6% of the time while running the ball 43.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Packers.